ekothavale/FIleSQLite/README.md

 - `PRIMARY KEY` constraint on a single column per table

 **Data Manipulation**
-- `INSERT INTO table VALUES (v1, v2, ...)` — inserts a row; primary key is hashed to an internal page number
+- `INSERT INTO table VALUES (v1, v2, ...)` — inserts a row; the primary key is converted to an internal page number via a reversible ordering transform (not a hash).
+String literals must be single-quoted (`'...'`); double-quoted or unquoted string values are reported as an error at compile time instead of being silently misparsed.
 - `SELECT * FROM table` and `SELECT col1, col2, ...
 FROM table`
 - `SELECT DISTINCT ...` — deduplicates result rows
 - `UPDATE table SET col = expr [WHERE ...]`
 - `DELETE FROM table [WHERE ...]`

+**Transactions**
+- `BEGIN TRANSACTION` — starts a transaction; every table touched by a subsequent statement stays open, with its writes buffered but not flushed to disk
+- `COMMIT` — writes all changes made since `BEGIN TRANSACTION` to disk and closes the tables
+- `DISCARD` — drops all changes made since `BEGIN TRANSACTION` without writing anything to disk
+- A single transaction may span multiple tables
+- `BEGIN TRANSACTION` while already in a transaction, or `COMMIT`/`DISCARD` with none active, reports an error and is a no-op

 **Filtering and Expressions**
 - `WHERE` clause with `=`, `!=`, `<`, `<=`, `>`, `>=`